buildkite/safer_redis/README.md

 Inspiration is taken from https://github.com/ankane/strong_migrations which provides similar guard-rails for potentially dangerous database migrations.

+Currently SaferRedis works with the [`redis` gem](https://rubygems.org/gems/redis) from https://github.com/redis/redis-rb (regardless of which connection adapter is being used, e.g. [`hiredis`](https://rubygems.org/gems/hiredis)) by hooking into the private `#send_command` method which was introduced in v4.6.0.
+This isn't a stable API, so other interception strategies will be considered and may be added in future.

 ## Installation

 Install the gem and add to the application's Gemfile by executing: